c-f-rey/lis_590_dfw_diversity_audit/README.md

 ## General Information

 My name is Connor Franklin Rey.
 I am a second-year residential student in the University of Washington iSchool's MLIS program.
-This is my artifact repository for my Fall '23 Directed Field Work with Stevenson Elementary School Library.
+This is the artifact repository for my Fall '23 Directed Field Work with Stevenson Elementary School Library.
 The focus of this DFW is to conduct a diversity audit of the fairytale section, suggest books for weeding, and -- if time allows -- suggest purchases to fill gaps in the collection.

 The [weekly reflections folder](https://github.com/c-f-rey/lis_590_dfw_diversity_audit/tree/main/weekly_reflections) contains written reflections from each week, as well as the final reflection on the 10-week project, which may help provide context on the work behind this project.